bbe2/Overview/README.md

 --Thank you for stopping by and learning about my substance ~brian
 -- https://github.com/bbe2/research-papers-i-love/blob/9c8853f102a40c037cb76c34e43d9f4668d893e4/(2022)%20(plato)%20substance.pdf

-👋  GOAL=>
->>>>build a sustainable culture of programming energizing youth and adult learners in the art of the possible
+👋  GOAL=> build a sustainable culture of programming energizing youth and adult learners in the art of the possible
->>>> >>>>          frame compute as a gateway to quality work, resilience, sustainability
+ >>>>          frame compute as a gateway to quality work, resilience, sustainability

 recent news of interest
 • https://www.dea.gov/fentanylawareness

 ----------

-key offerings
+a few pillars
 -- 👀-  Proven skills in partnering with leaders to intuit goals and ensure program learning objectives.
 -- 👀- 👀-->  Apply theory and learning principles to multimedia to achieve desired learning focus.
 -- 👀- 👀-- 👀 --> Promote an ontology of happiness and balance with all peers.